sickozell/SickoCV/README.md

 In the context menu, along file infos, it's shown if the sample was resampled on loading and if it has to be saved because a recording occurred.
 Recording section has 2 inputs, but record is only enabled if at least left channel is connected.
 Record starts/stops if RecButton is pressed or if a toggle trig input is detected.
-GAIN knob adjusts the volume of inputs.
+GAIN knob adjusts the volume of the inputs.
 FD knob sets the fade in/out time when recording starts or stops.
 OVD button overdubs existing sample.
 UCE button updates Cue End cursor at the end of recording when it is stopped.
 Note that there is an "UCE update also Cue Start" option in the general context menu.